Rummy-nose Tetra

 Aquarium Setup

-• Minimum Tank Size: 15 gal (57 L) - Fifteen gallons is the least volume of water sufficient for a small school.
+• Minimum Tank Size: 15 gal (57 L) – A 15-gallon or larger aquarium is needed for a small school.

 • Substrate Type: Any